International students

 Graduate

-KPMG’s ability to make and honour any offer to you will be subject to the UK government immigration rules.
-Any offers will be made subject to immigration status being confirmed.
+KPMG’s ability to make and honour any offer to you will be subject to the UK government immigration rules applicable at the time.
+Any offers will be made subject to immigration status and right to work being confirmed.
 KPMG welcomes applications from everyone, however there are Government restrictions on who can be sponsored.

-KPMG cannot make any guarantee that you will be eligible for sponsorship and KPMG will be keeping its approach under review in line with new government guidance, as it becomes available.
-All guidance is based on UK immigration law that is valid as of 26 September 2023.
+KPMG cannot make any guarantee that you will be eligible for sponsorship and KPMG keeps its approach under review in line with new government guidance as it is published.
+All guidance is based on UK immigration law that is valid as of 11th of September.

 Sponsorship under the Skilled Worker category

-There are minimum salary and skills requirements that need to be met in order to be eligible for a sponsored visa.
-Full details on restrictions including course completion requirements can be found on the Home Office website and UK Immigration Rules are subject to change.
+There are minimum salary and skills requirements that need to be met to be eligible for a sponsored visa.
+Full details on restrictions including course completion requirements can be found on the Home Office website.

 If you are currently being sponsored (or have been sponsored within the last 12 months or less) by a government or international scholarship agency you will need to obtain unconditional written consent from your scholarship agency confirming that they consent for you to remain in or re-enter the UK for an unlimited time.
 For the avoidance of doubt ‘sponsored’ means supported by an award which covers both fees and living costs.